-New features of the 2023 Community Cancer Care Report:
+New features of the 2023 Community Cancer Care in Washington State: Quality and Cost Report:

-Quality Measures for Cancer Patients with Medicaid Insurance
+Quality Measures for Medicaid-Insured Patients with Cancer

 Quality measures for Medicaid-insured enrollees were first reported in a 2020 supplement.
 In this report they are included within the sections for each quality measure.
 HICOR will continue to report Medicaid results at the state level, focusing on quality metrics only and not on episode costs.
 Because most oncology practices in Washington state care for a small number of Medicaid-insured patients, the number of patients per provider group are generally insufficient for meaningful inter-practice comparisons.
-More importantly, Medicaid-insured cancer patients face unique challenges, many beyond the control of the oncology clinics and providers who treat them.
-Our statewide results for Medicaid-insured cancer patients are intended to highlight system-wide issues that may be impacting performance and outcomes.
-We present a comparison of differences in quality metrics between the commercial-insured and Medicaidinsured patients under the age of 65.
+More importantly, Medicaid-insured patients with cancer face unique challenges, many beyond the control of the oncology clinics and providers who treat them.
+Our statewide results for Medicaid-insured patients with cancer are intended to highlight system-wide issues that may be impacting performance and outcomes.
+We present a comparison of differences in quality metrics between the commercial-insured and Medicaid-insured patients under the age of 65.
 As a single insurer for low-income and vulnerable populations, Medicaid's coverage rules differ substantially from commercial insurers, making cost comparisons less relevant.